-Here is our Orthodontic FAQ to help answer some basic questions or concerns about Orthodontic Treatment and Planning.
+Our orthodontists have prepared this orthodontic FAQ page to help answer some basic questions or concerns you may have about orthodontic treatment and planning.

 Q: Why do I want an orthodontist instead of a dentist when I’m looking for orthodontic treatment?

-A. Dentistry covers many practices, but some are specialized.
-Orthodontics is specialized area for a few reasons.
+Dentistry covers many practices, but some are specialized.
+Orthodontics is a specialized area for a few reasons.
 First, orthodontics is best utilized at specific ages.
 Therefore, age must factor into the treatment.
-Accurate growth indicators and growth factors to be considered to ensure that permanent damage is not done to the facial structure or the mouth.
-Second, orthodontists are trained not only in implementing orthodontic appliances, but also in the aligning teeth, and restructuring the mouth and related areas, including the jaw.
-Third, at Miles of Smiles Orthodontics, we are ONLY orthodontists, we don’t practice any other dental procedures.
+Accurate growth indicators and growth factors must be considered to ensure that permanent damage is not done to the facial structure or the mouth.
+Second, orthodontists are trained not only in implementing orthodontic appliances, but also in aligning teeth and restructuring the mouth and related areas, including the jaw.
+Third, at Miles of Smiles, we are only orthodontists.
+We don’t practice any other dental procedures.
 This gives us unique skills, a focus that is geared specifically to your success in orthodontic treatment, and the ability to give you a personal, comfortable treatment experience.

-A. At around age 7, we start seeing key indicators in the growth and development of children that signal that the opportunity for analysis exists.
-That doesn’t mean it’s inappropriate to start treatment at 5 or 6, or slightly later than 7.
-It does mean that optimally, we would want to track the growth and changes in your child’s mouth.
-At 6 or 7, we can begin to see what goals we can set for the months and years ahead; and make appropriate, accurate determinations for treatment timelines and cycles.
+At around age 7, we start seeing key indicators in the growth and development of children that signal that the opportunity for analysis exists.
+That doesn’t mean it’s inappropriate to start treatment at 5 or 6, or slightly later than 7 years old.
+It does mean that, optimally, we would want to track the growth and changes in your child’s mouth.
+At 6 or 7 years, we can begin to see what goals we can set for the months and years ahead and make appropriate, accurate determinations for treatment timelines and cycles.
 This age is ideal to start looking at whether there is a need for orthodontia.
 If there isn’t, we’ve made a policy of informing parents and patients, so they can stay proactive and avoid unnecessary treatments.
-In fact, the American Association of Orthodontists recommends age 7 for screenings.
+In fact, the American Association of Orthodontists® recommends age 7 for screenings.

 Q: How long does typical orthodontic treatment take?

-A. You can generally expect between 12 and 32 months for orthodontic treatments, but this is a specialty practice because every patient is different and has different needs.
+You can generally expect between 12 and 32 months for orthodontic treatments, but this is a specialty practice and every patient is different and has different needs.
 Generally speaking, braces require two years for a full treatment.

 Q: How many appointments will I have to go to?

-A. Each patient is different, and we cater to the individual and the established treatment plan.
-You can probably expect to zee us about every 5 to 10 weeks for general braces and similar treatments.
+Each patient is different, and we cater to the individual and the established treatment plan.
+You can probably expect to see us about every five to 10 weeks for general braces and similar treatments.
 More severe conditions may require more visits.
-Ina a typical case, you would probably expect to see the doctor about 12-25 times, depending on the treatment.
+In a typical case, you would probably expect to see the doctor about 12-25 times, depending on the treatment.

 Q: Can my child be seen alone/can I drop my child off for an orthodontic treatment appointment?